Marin Family Fun for President's Day Weekend

 Saturday & Sunday, 10 am

 Pier 39 has planted 39,000 spectacular and colorful tulips throughout the waterfront park.
 Come for a free guided tour led by Pier 39’s expert landscapers beginning at 10 am daily from the Entrance Plaza.
-After each tour, enjoy complimentary refreshments.
-For more info, visit their website.
+After each tour enjoy complimentary refreshments.
+Event details.

 Bay Area Discovery Museum, Sausalito